 - Brief history of UOG and RCUOG

 - Code of Ethics

 - Hiring Practices and Procedures

 - Attendance, Absenteeism, and Leave Policy

+- Schedule Adjustment, Overtime, and Compensatory Time-Off Policy

 - Internet and Email Use and Social Media Guidelines

 - Progressive Discipline Procedures

 - Grievance Procedures

 - Harassment and Bullying

 - EEO, ADA and Title IX Compliance Statements

 - Drug and Alcohol Abuse Policy

 - Tobacco Free Policy

 - Whistleblowing Policy

-- Health and Safety Policy UOG Clery Act Policy
+- Health and Safety Policy -UOG Clery Act Policy

 - Performance Appraisal (Evaluation Policy)

 - Employee Benefits

-- o Medical and dental insurance
+- o Medical and Dental Insurance

 - Social Security and Medicare

+- o 403(b)

 Campus tours and/or presentations from various UOG or RCUOG employees on relevant issues may be included in the orientation as needed.
-Additionally, during your new employee orientation period and on an ongoing basis during your career, your supervisor is the best source of information if you have questions regarding job duties, policies and procedures that must be followed in the workplace, and the use of facilities, equipment and supplies.
+Additionally, during your new employee orientation period and on an ongoing basis during your career, your supervisor is the best source of information if you have questions regarding job duties, policies and procedures that must be followed in the workplace, and the use of facilities, equipment, and supplies.